ddnexus/pagy/docs/how-to.md

 it to the `pagy*` method.
 That is very handy, but assumes you are paginating a single collection per request.

 When you need to paginate multiple collections in a single request, you need to explicitly differentiate the pagination objects.
-You have the following commong ways to do so:
+You have the following common ways to do so:

 ==- Pass the request path